 - Normal protocol for the drying out of the drywall wall is to remove the baseboards from the affected walls and to drill holes below the baseboard line in each wall cavity.
 This allows for heat and airflow to get into each wall cavity.

 The next focus is on setting the right equipment:

 Types of equipment you can expect to see used include air movers, dehumidifiers (different sizes), Injectidry units (for wood floors), air scrubber (large HEPA filter to clean air), Odorox (to eliminate any odors such as mustiness, smoke, etc…), E-TES (specialty electric heater to dry plaster walls), and instruments that read the different moisture content within building materials and air.

 Next is daily monitoring of the drying progress (moisture map created, psychometric readings of the air, and daily updates to the customer of the drying progress)

 Job is complete!

-If no repairs are needed, then all affected flooring that did not need removed gets cleaned (carpet, vinyl, ceramic tile, etc.).
+If no repairs are needed, then all affected flooring that did not need to be removed gets cleaned (carpet, vinyl, ceramic tile, etc.).

 When it comes to water damage, time is of the essence.
-It does not take long for mold to become a problem, so our team will respond very quickly to a water loss in an effort to save and clean as much as possible.
-Proper drying and using appropriate equipment by a professional will ensure moisture levels are normal to get you back to normal faster decreasing the need for reconstruction.
+It doesn’t take long for mold to become a problem.
+Our team will respond quickly to a water loss in an effort to save and mitigate as much as possible.
+Proper drying and using appropriate equipment by a professional will ensure moisture levels are normal to get you back to normal faster.
 For more information on water damage cleanup click here or contact us with any questions.